THE HOME OF WATCH CULTURE

 Montblanc 1858 Geosphere 0 Oxygen The 8000

 Montblanc was quite ahead of its time releasing the 1858 Geosphere watch in 2018, anticipating the extreme lengths that watch brands will go to for a unique, vintage aesthetic.
 But now, it’s been reimagined with an industrial, contemporary flair and a green or grey glacier dial.
-The 42mm titanium case is vacuum sealed with no oxygen inside, which prevents the crystal from fogging as well as reducing risks of oxidization.
+The 42mm titanium case is vacuum sealed with no oxygen inside, which prevents the crystal from fogging as well as reducing the risk of oxidation.
 It’s essentially a GMT and a world timer in one, incorporating both hemispheres so that neither half of the world is left out.
 If inspected closely, you can also make out dots on the map, which indicate the highest mountains in each of the seven continents as part of the Seven Summits challenge.
 The compass bezel also adds a lot of exploration utility and flair, while the fumé blue dial is glacial and mysterious.
-Price: US$7,600
+Price: US$8,100

 Rolex Explorer 40